-Contracts for UK staff start from March or May and end in July, when you have the opportunity to be transferred to work in one of our other UK or Overseas resorts until early September or October.
-This period is subject to a separate contract , with the appropriate terms and conditions, including salary, accommodation, food, etc and depends on the product you move into.
+Contracts for UK staff start from March to May and end in October.
+Work in our Schools Residential Centres in primarily term time however opportunites to be transferred to work in one of our other locations for school holidays are available.
+This period is subject to a separate contract , with the appropriate terms and conditions, including salary, accommodation, food, etc and depends on the location you move into.

 Working in the UK Adventure product is hard work, so you’ll need to keep a good, well balanced diet to sustain your energy levels.
 Due to the nature of the staff accommodation, you may not have access to cooking facilities, so we provide all staff with the opportunity to have 3 meals a day in the on-site restaurant - at a greatly reduced cost, which will be set out in your Contract of Employment

 UK contracts are based on a 6 day, 39 hour working week.
 However, due to the nature and seasonality of the work, you're expected to have a flexible approach that allows hours to be averaged over the period of your contract.

 UK staff accrue paid holidays at the rate of 2 days for every completed months service.
 All accrued holiday days must be taken before the end of contract and you may be required to take them at times laid down by the company.
 For most staff this means that you are only required to work 5 1/2 days per week as the other 1/2 day is accrued holiday.